Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Kane Equations

 \section{Kane Equations}

-Here, we briefly derive the Kane equations for the class of soft robotic systems introduced in Sec.~\ref{sec:problem statement}.
-In a nutshell, the Kane method projects the weak form of the dynamics in the configuration space by exploiting the holonomic nature of the system.
+Here, we briefly present the Kane equations for the class of robotic systems introduced in Sec.~\ref{sec:problem statement}.
+In a nutshell, the Kane method projects the weak form of the dynamics in the configuration space by exploiting the system holonomic nature, \review{specifically the fact that all constraints depend only on time and configuration variables, but never on their time derivatives}.
 While the content of this section is not new per se, we believe it can be of interest to the soft robotics community, which is mostly familiar with the EL approach.
 We also demonstrate that the Kane and EL approach are indeed equivalent.
-However, as we shall see later in Section~\ref{section:recursive formulation}, the Kane equations are manipulated to obtain a recursive form of the EoM that can be directly used to solve Problems~\ref{problem:IDP} and~\ref{problem:AIDP}.
-According to the weak form of the EoM~\citep{lacarbonara2013nonlinear}, for every body $\calB_{i}$ of the system, one has
+However, as we shall see later in Sec.~\ref{section:recursive formulation}, the Kane equations can be manipulated to obtain a recursive form of the dynamics that can be directly used to solve Problems~\ref{problem:IDP} and~\ref{problem:AIDP}.
+According to the weak form of the EoM for a continuum~\citep{lacarbonara2013nonlinear}, for every body of the robot, one has

 Here, $\fv_{\mathrm{int}_{i}}$ is the vector modeling internal forces per unit volume, such as the mechanical stress and actuation forces (when the system is internally actuated).
 The vector $\fv_{\mathrm{ext}_{i}}$ represents the resultant external force per unit volume, including, for example, gravity.
 Furthermore, $\dt{\rb{\dpv_{i} \rho_{i}}}$ is the time derivative of the linear momentum per unit volume.

 According to the Kane method, in the computations, it suffices to consider among $\fv_{\mathrm{int}_{i}}$ and $\fv_{\mathrm{ext}_{i}}$ the only forces that perform work on the body in the course of a virtual displacement, i.e., the forces for which $\int_{V_{i}}\delta \pv_{i}^{T} \fv_{\mathrm{int}_{i}} \drm V \neq 0$ and $\int_{V_{i}}\delta \pv_{i}^{T} \fv_{\mathrm{ext}_{i}} \drm V \neq 0$.
 Thanks to the holonomic nature of the system, the reaction forces at the contact area between two bodies are non-working~\citep{whittaker1964treatise}.
-As a result, they have no effect in the balance equation, thus simplifying the computations.
-In other words, the internal reaction forces between adjacent bodies, either rigidly connected or in relative motion due to a joint, do not qualify as working forces and can therefore be neglected in~\eqref{eq:integral form d'alembert}.
+As a result, they have no effect in the above balance equation.
+In other words, the internal reaction forces between adjacent bodies, either rigidly connected or in relative motion due to a joint, can be completely neglected in~\eqref{eq:integral form d'alembert}. \review{While this equation already describes the dynamics of the body, it cannot be used in this form to compute the dynamics because it contains the virtual displacement $\delta \pv_{i}$.}